conda-incubator/conda-store/docusaurus-docs/community/contribute/contribute-code.md

 ### Fork and clone the repository

-1. Create a personal copy of the corresponding conda-store GitHub repository by clicking the fork button in the top-right corner.
+1. Create a personal copy of the corresponding conda-store GitHub repository by clicking the fork button in the top-right section of the repository page.
+You need a [GitHub account](https://github.com/) to fork the repository.

 2. Clone the forked project to your local computer: